VakZok/Virtual_Inspection_Layers/README.md

 1. Clone repository and initialize with Python version 3.9
 2. Install dependencies using the requirements.txt (might happen automatically)
 3. Add cloned AudioMNIST repository (https://github.com/soerenab/AudioMNIST) to the project's root folder (or adjust data paths instead)
-4. To enable Captum's LRP calculation for complex values (like DFT), please navigate to its Propagation Rule class (captum.attr._utils.lrp_rules) and change torch.sign(outputs) to torch.sgn(outputs) in the _create_backward_hook_output method.
-If your Jupyter environment was already running, please restart it for the change to take effect.
+4. To enable Captum's LRP calculation for complex values (like DFT), please navigate to its Propagation Rule class and change torch.sign(outputs) to torch.sgn(outputs) in the _create_backward_hook_output method.
+You can quickly access the class by navigating into the captum.attr._utils.lrp_rules import in the virtual_inspection_layer_implementation.ipynb notebook.
+Please restart your Jupyter notebook for the change to take effect.

 ### Usage

 1. Preprocess data by running preprocess_data.ipynb (optional: skip and use provided test data for model validation)
 2. Train model by running model_training.ipynb (optional: skip and use provided model weights)
-3. Generate data transformation and model classification decision plots by running virtual_inspection_laver_implementation.ipynb
+3. Generate data transformation and model classification decision plots by running virtual_inspection_layer_implementation.ipynb

 ### Features

 - Specify spoken digit, speaker, and recording (or get random sample)
-- Specify data transformation and model classification decision format (either averaged convolution layer output, DFT, STDFT, DCT, or DWT)
+- Specify data transformation and model classification decision representation (either averaged convolution layer output, DFT, STDFT, DCT, or DWT)
 - Define custom range for the generated plots (only fully implemented for DFT and DCT)
-- Audibly verify reconstruction of temporarily transformed audio input
+- Audibly verify correct reconstruction of temporarily transformed audio input
-- Verify VIL model(s) by evaluating it on the test set
+- Verify VIL model(s) by evaluating it using the original model's test set